Lodestar

 Is Estonia cold?

 Yes, genuinely cold by most international standards.
 January averages -7°C overnight, with daytime highs near 0°C and stretches below freezing that can last weeks.
 Snow cover is typical from November through March.
-The cold is manageable with proper preparation: insulated housing (district heating in cities is reliable), winter tires (mandatory Oct 1-Apr 30), layered clothing, and vitamin D supplementation.
+The cold is manageable with proper preparation: insulated housing (district heating in cities is reliable), winter tyres (mandatory from 1 December, fittable from 15 October), layered clothing, and vitamin D supplementation.
 People arriving from northern Germany, Scandinavia, or Canada adapt quickly.
 People arriving from Spain, the Gulf, or Southeast Asia face a real adjustment in their first winter.

 What is summer like in Estonia?